grnet/e-science/orka/README.md

     python deploy_orka_server.py restart examplefile.yml

 The default github repo that deploy_orka_server.py will look for updates is https://github.com/grnet/e-science.git and the master branch.
+The github repo and branch/version is set in e-science/deploy/group_vars/webserver.yml file and can be changed.